 Face fronts are polished in tumbling barrels filled with wood chips

 Frames are hand-buffed multiple times on a polishing wheel for an extra-glossy finish

 Logos are carefully applied by hand

 Testing our hinges to make sure they can withstand the occasional pull, push, or nudge

 When you order, a new pair is made just for you

-We custom-cut and polish the edges of your lenses, which have been treated with anti-reflective and anti-scratch coatings.
-Our frames come standard with polycarbonate lenses, which are impact-resistant and UV 400 protected.
+We custom-cut and polish the edges of your lenses, which have been treated with anti-reflective and scratch-resistant coatings.
+Our frames come standard with impact-resistant polycarbonate lenses that block 100% of UVA and UVB rays.

 Prescription lenses are placed into a job tray with coordinating frames